AcademySoftwareFoundation/OpenColorIO/ASWF/gsoc_2021_README.md

 transformation of image data from one defined OCIO Color Space to another, in addition to the other transforms documented elsewhere - the options are endless!

-## About the Academt Software Foundation
+## About the Academy Software Foundation

 The Academy Software Foundation (ASWF) is collaboration between the Linux Foundation and the Academy of Motion Picture Arts and Sciences, serving as